 So when you’re out on the porch with your mobile device, a hornet may hover close to you because of its light.

 So there you have it.
 Why do hornets hover?
 Because you have something that they’re interested in.
-It could be light, water, smell or color – they’re all attractants when it come to this stinging predator.
+It could be light, water, smell or color.
+All these things are considered attractants when it comes to this stinging predator.
+Of course, you could always just be pretty near a nest, which can be removed DIY, but we recommend calling a professional.